jopanmatthew/jopanmatthew/README.md

 As a developer, my primary expertise lies in:
 - **Front-end Development:** Creating responsive and user-friendly web interfaces using HTML, CSS, JavaScript, and modern frameworks like Bootstrap and React JS.

-- **Back-end Development:** Building server-side applications and APIs using Node.js, Express, and databases such as Django, MySQL, and etc.
+- **Back-end Development:** Building server-side applications and APIs using Django and databases such as MySQL, and etc.

 - **Full Stack Development:** Combining front-end and back-end skills to develop end-to-end web applications.